 Choosing Hearing Aids

-With all these different styles and features, it’s no wonder that choosing a hearing aid is a very personal process.
+With all these different styles and features of hearing aids, it’s no wonder that choosing a hearing aid is a very personal process.
 Not only is your hearing ability part of the decision, but you also will want to consider your lifestyle and the environments or activities that will require hearing assistance.
 Some hearing aids will work better for those who spend more time at home, while others will be more suited to social outings or spending more time in crowded, noisy places.

 If you want to hear better in social settings but feel uncomfortable using a visible hearing aid, then an ITE might be the right choice.
 However, if you struggle with dexterity or want a fully-loaded, rechargeable option, then a larger BTE might be helpful.
-Furthermore if you engage in activities that might subject the aids to moisture, then you will need to use that preference in your hearing aid decision.
-Ultimately, it is important to work with your audiologist to choose the aids that are right for your hearing needs and lifestyle.
+Furthermore, if you engage in activities that might subject the hearing aids to moisture, then you will need to use that preference in your hearing aid decision.